yochaigal/cairn/wip/2e/core-rules.md

 - A save is a roll to avoid bad outcomes from risky choices and circumstances.
 PCs roll a d20 and compare the results to an appropriate attribute.
 If they roll equal to or under that attribute, they pass.
 Otherwise, they fail.
 A 1 is always a success, and a 20 is always a failure.
 - If two opponents are both attempting to overcome the other, whoever is most at risk should save.
 - Whenever one or more characters would need to take an action together, whomever is most at risk should save.
-This may be the _weakest_ character (i.e. with the lowest relative Attribute) or whichever active character is most at risk if the action fails.
+This may be the _weakest_ character (i.e. with the lowest relative Attribute) or whichever active character is most at risk if the action should fail.

 ## Healing & Recovery